Tiqqun: Tiqqun 2

 The Problem of the Head is a criticism of avant-garde groups in revolutionary politics and the arts, which present themselves as the "heads" of their corresponding movements.
 "The Problem of the Head" also refers to the questions of societal leadership (a king, a president, a business, etc.), and the form of leadership in a society (monarchy, democracy, oligarchy, etc.).
 The authors claim that the liberal hypothesis was a previous answer to the problem, eventually replaced by the cybernetic hypothesis.
-The inter-war period from 1914 to 1945 was a time of instability, and this is what allowed avant-garde movements—such as Surrealism and Bolshevism—to flourish.
+The period from 1914 to 1945 was a time of instability, and this is what allowed avant-garde movements—such as Surrealism and Bolshevism—to flourish.
 However, avant-garde movements tend to become preoccupied with their own culture and internal issues, to the detriment of the broader issues that they claim to represent, and are therefore likened to terrible communities.
 A note indicates that in June 2000, the piece was read aloud at a retrospective exhibit of modern art in Venice, upsetting two of the participating artists.
 "A critical metaphysics could emerge as a science of apparatuses..." is presented as the founding text of the SACS, the Society for the Advancement of Criminal Science.
 The authors describe modern society as a series of control mechanisms, or apparatuses; examples include highways, store security, and turnstiles.
 For the authors, the "science of apparatuses" is thus simply the science of crime, techniques for circumventing and defeating control apparatuses.
 The authors therefore promote the collection and dissemination of criminal techniques intended to undermine capitalist society.
 Report to the S.A.C.S.
 Concerning an Imperial Apparatus is a critical account of Bluewater, a shopping mall outside London, newly completed at the time of writing.
 The authors compare the modern shopping mall to 19th-century historical precursors, including the French arcades and The Crystal Palace.
 They also describe shopping malls using terms taken from the Project on the City, a book series on urban planning just mentioned by name—and derided—in the previous article.
 The article describes the 1956 opening of the Southdale Center—the world's first enclosed, air-conditioned shopping mall—air conditioning itself, and artificial plants, referred to as "Replascape".
 Articles on all three topics appear in the volumes Mutations and Harvard Design School Guide to Shopping.